What Is WordPress Heartbeat API and How to Manage it

 Heartbeat API sends AJAX requests (POST requests) using the /wp-admin/admin-ajax.php file.
 Each request that executes a PHP file is equal to CPU time on the server.

-This can cause a large number of requests sent to the hosting server, which results in high CPU utilization.
+This can cause a large number of requests to be sent to the hosting server, which results in high CPU utilization.

 As we noted earlier, this can be a problem for a webmaster with a shared hosting plan.
 As you reach your quota limit, high CPU usage can eventually lead to account suspension.
 So be sure to check how to fix spikes in your admin ajax file.